Call our 24/7 advice line for health care professionals and families if you need support with symptom management and end of life care.

 Phone: 01284 766133

-If you wish to make a complaint or raise concerns about any aspect of this process, you can contact Lauren Romaine, PA to the Chief Executive Officer on 01284 715571 or by email at email@example.com.
-Alternatively you can comple an online form at www.stnicholashospice.org.uk/complaints-and-feedback
+If you wish to make a complaint or raise concerns about any aspect of this process, you can contact the PA to the Chief Executive Officer on 01284 715571.
+Alternatively you can complete an online form at www.stnicholashospice.org.uk/complaints-and-feedback